 During its forty plus years of existence, the Commission has issued 500 formal opinions.
 These opinions not only advise the public of the Commission's interpretation of the Public Ethics Law, but also guide the Commission and its staff in providing informal advice.
 In light of this large body of interpretive decisions, in recent years the Commission and its staff primarily have provided advice informally.
 This process allows the Commission and its staff to deliver more timely advice, which has been important considering the steady increase in advice requests.
-There were no formal opinions issued in 2020, continuing a trend that has seen no formal opinions issued since 2012.
+The Commission issued no formal opinions in 2022.

-It is important to note that while the Commission has not relied on published advisory opinions since 2012 as the means of publicly explaining its interpretation and application of the Ethics Law, it has published numerous informational memoranda and other written guidance on the various topics addressed in the Law.
+The Commission has also published numerous informational memoranda and other written guidance on the various topics addressed in the Law.
+The memoranda are available on the Commission's website.
 For officials and employees: Agency Fundraising; Board and Commission Ethics Law Requirements; Contractual Employees; General Information for Board and Commission Members; General Information on the Public Ethics Law (an overview); Gifts; Leaving State Employment; Political Activity; Post-Employment; Secondary Employment; Participation.
 For Lobbyists: Campaign Finance Activity; Contingent Fee Restrictions; General Information for Lobbyists; Gift Reporting for Lobbyists; Lobbying Law - Frequently Asked Questions; Lobbyist Regulation and Reporting Issues; Lobbyists Serving on Boards; Procurement Lobbying.
 For financial disclosure filers and agency personnel managing the agency's program: Frequently Asked Questions Regarding Financial Disclosure; Financial Disclosure Filer Identification Manual.
 For local governments: Prince George's County Zoning.
 These memoranda and other guidance are edited as necessary to accurately reflect the current State of the Law and the Commission's interpretation of the Law.

 The Commission's informal docket logs requests for informal advice submitted to the staff or Commission.
 The docket captures more complex matters (requiring research, consultation with other staff members, etc.) which come to the staff's attention by way of letters, telephone calls, email or "walk in" requests for advice.
-The Commission and its staff provided informal advice in the following subject areas during calendar years 2018 through 2020:
+The Commission and its staff provided informal advice in the following subject areas during calendar years 2020 through 2022:

-SUBJECT MATTER OF THE ADVICE 2020 2019 2018
+SUBJECT MATTER OF THE ADVICE 2022 2021 2020

-Lobbying Registration, Reporting and Conduct 25 8 4
+Lobbying Registration, Reporting and Conduct 16 34 25

-Secondary Employment Advice 419 467 338
+Secondary Employment Advice 489 456 419

-Participation Advice 41 80 86
+Participation Advice 51 56 41

-Post-Employment Advice 48 42 56
+Post-Employment Advice 65 45 48

-Gift Questions 37 37 44
+Gift Questions 64 51 37

-Other (Financial Interest, Prestige, and Freedom of Information) 79 31 47
+Other (Financial Interest, Prestige, and Freedom of Information) 134 76 79

-Total 649 665 575
+Total 819 718 649

-The number of informal matters addressed in 2020 reached an unprecedented level.
+The number of informal matters addressed in 2022 reached an unprecedented level.
 The Commission staff has worked hard to encourage employees and officials to take a proactive approach to dealing with ethics matters, preferring to address issues before they become enforcement matters.
 As the above table indicates, the largest number of matters addressed dealt with State employees seeking outside or secondary employment, as is consistently the case.
-The chart below shows the distribution of secondary employment advice requests by agency in 2020:
+The chart below shows the distribution of advice requests by agency in 2022:

-The "other agency" requests came from 59 additional, different State agencies.
+The "other agency" requests came from 33 additional, different State agencies.